thomasekdahlN/wealthprognosis-app/README.md

 - Support for personfradrag in tax calculations - calculating a bit too high now
 - Support for reading tax configurations pr year and country (support for more than norwegian tax regime).
 Only using the current years tax regime for all calculations now
 - Support for yearly tax on interest on money in the bank.
-- Support for two different types of stock - sellable and non-sellable (greymarket).
-Sellable stocks will be sold until zero when you retire.
-Non-sellable stocks will be kept until you die.
+- Support for two different types of stock - liquid and non-liquid (greymarket).
+Liquid stocks will be sold until zero when you retire.
+Non-liquid stocks will be kept until you die.
 - Fortune tax is divided into state and municipality tax.
 Should be calculated separately.
 - Correct the FIRE calulations - the correct is 4% the first year and then KPI adjusted the following years.